 The OECD’s Task Force on Tax and Development was created in January 2010 following the Joint Meeting on Tax and Development between the Committee on Fiscal Affairs (CFA) and the Development Assistance Committee (DAC).
-Its members - OECD and developing countries, international and regional organisations, civil society and business - have since met in each year, most recently in Cape Town in May 2012.
+Its members - OECD and developing countries, international and regional organisations, civil society and business - have since met in each year, most recently in Seoul, Korea in October 2013.
 Co-chaired by South Africa and the Netherlands, the role of the Task Force is to advise the OECD Committees in delivering a Tax and Development Programme to improve the enabling environment for developing countries to collect taxes fairly and effectively.

 Work is underway to identify best practices in enabling public access to local statutory accounts (draft report Transparency in Reporting Financial Data by MNCs).
 The Task Force is also monitoring developments on ongoing government transparency initiatives and in particular the rules for implementing Section 1504 of the Dodd-Frank Act and proposals for revising the EU Transparency Directive.

 This includes assisting developing countries to build capacity in the area of exchange of information (EOI) the most effective tool to combat international tax avoidance and evasion, and to prepare them for the Global Forum’s peer review of their legal and administrative framework for transparency and EOI.

 Pilot projects in Kenya and Ghana are helping these countries to develop an EOI network with relevant partners including jurisdictions which are the possible destination of the proceeds of tax evasion.
 The Task Force has also assisted ATAF to develop a Practical Guide on Exchange of information for developing countries (also available French and Portuguese).